 - Coordinate delivery schedules with the construction timeline

-By planning ahead, youcan avoid unnecessary delays and ensure materials arrive when they are needed, keeping the renovation moving forward smoothly.
+By planning ahead, you can avoid unnecessary delays and ensure materials arrive when they are needed, keeping the renovation moving forward smoothly.

-Risk 7: Missed Opportunities to Improve Layout
+Risk 6: Missed Opportunities to Improve Layout

 A whole home renovation is the ideal time to rethink how your home flows, but without thoughtful planning, that opportunity can easily be missed.